duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 # Colors

-You can generate random colors in javascript
+You can generate random color palete in javascript

 ~~~
   function getRandomColor() {